What if you could spend 8 hours with an AI legend while getting hands-on experience using some of the most advanced GPU and DPU technology available?

 “The part I love the most about being a DLI instructor is working with various students and teaching them about end-to-end deep learning workloads like training, inference, and services; helping them learn about different workloads and application domains; and materializing their ideas.
 It’s also rewarding to teach students of all backgrounds and ages and see them successfully complete the DLI course.
 I learn something from each of them.
 The reaction I get most often from my students is, ‘This can’t be.”

-At GTC, he will also be teaching Model Parallelism: Building and Deploying Large Neural Networks on on Wednesday, September 21 from 9 AM to 6 PM KST.
+At GTC, he will also be teaching Model Parallelism: Building and Deploying Large Neural Networks on Wednesday, September 21 from 9 AM to 6 PM KST.

 Register now for early discounts